LS4GAN/uvcgan4slats/README.md

 Similar to the pre-training, you can initiate the `SLATS` I2I translation training with the script [`train_slats-256.py`](./script/slats/train_slats-256.py).

-Likewise, to modify this script for your own dataset, change the following configuration options:
+Likewise, to modify this script for your dataset, change the following configuration options:
 - [`data`][train_data] configuration, or for simpler cases just
   - [`path`][train_path]: dataset location